mhallsmoore/qsforex/README.md

 To generate some historical data, make sure that the ```CSV_DATA_DIR``` setting in ```settings.py``` is to set to a directory where you want the historical data to live.
 You then need to run ```generate_simulated_pair.py```, which is under the ```scripts/``` directory.
 It expects a single command line argument, which in this case is the currency pair in ```BBBQQQ``` format.
 For example:

 ```
-cd ~/projects/qsforex
+cd qsforex
 python scripts/generate_simulated_pair.py GBPUSD
 ```

 At this stage the script is hardcoded to create a single month's data for January 2014.
 That is, you will see individual files, of the format ```BBBQQQ_YYYYMMDD.csv``` (e.g. ```GBPUSD_20140112.csv```) appear in your ```CSV_DATA_DIR``` for all business days in that month.
 If you wish to change the month/year of the data output, simply modify the file and re-run.

 7) Now that the historical data has been generated it is possible to carry out a backtest.
 The backtest file itself is stored in ```backtest/backtest.py```, but this only contains the ```Backtest``` class.
 To actually execute a backtest you need to instantiate this class and provide it with the necessary modules.

 The best way to see how this is done is to look at the example Moving Average Crossover implementation in the ```examples/mac.py``` file and use this as a template.
 This makes use of the ```MovingAverageCrossStrategy``` which is found in ```strategy/strategy.py```.
 This defaults to trading both GBP/USD and EUR/USD to demonstrate multiple currency pair usage.
 It uses data found in ```CSV_DATA_DIR```.